rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 Proof assistants like Idris come to mind, you get very sound abstractions, and these can even verify totality.
 That is kinda interesting, let's pause for a bit here...
 Consider the levels of abstraction used in proof assistants.
 It appears that our brain needs something at the level of a dependently typed lambda calculus to work correctly[^ml].
 That could make sense, for things to be logical you need, well you need the logic itself.
-Proof assistants are not "gotcha" free though, they have different type of gotchas[^proofassist].
+Proof assistants are not "gotcha" free though, they have different types of gotchas[^proofassist].

 [^non-termination]: I sometimes see this argument "It is impossible to statically reason about termination in a Turing complete PL, thus, all hope is lost".
 Firstly, this is inaccurate: it is possible to statically verify totality on a subset of programs.
 Secondly: if non-termination is like accidentally hurting your foot, then exception is like shooting yourself in the foot.
-Missing DB record should, IMO, rarely be treated as non-termination.
+A missing DB record should, IMO, rarely be treated as non-termination.
 (I use the terms _total_, _terminating_ and _partial_, *non_terminating* interchangeably.)

 [^haskell]: Haskell dedicates a significant effort to soundness.
 E.g. see [Type Classes vs. the World](https://www.youtube.com/watch?v=hIZxTQP1ifo).
 Not everything is perfect however.
 Haskell allows for easy to abuse error non-termination (e.g. `error`, `undefined` functions), however ability to `catch` is more limited than in most PLs.
 Non-termination in itself throws a wrench, one Haskell should not be blamed for, see [Hask is not a category](http://math.andrej.com/2016/08/06/hask-is-not-a-category/) and
 [What Category do Haskell Types and Functions Live In](http://blog.sigfpe.com/2009/10/what-category-do-haskell-types-and.html).
 Overall Haskell language comes with much fewer surprises if compared to the mainstream.
-Haskell ecosystem (including its standard library) are more lax than the language itself.
+The Haskell ecosystem (including its standard library) are more lax than the language itself.
 Michael Snoyman's [_add_blank_target Haskell Bad Parts](https://www.snoyman.com/blog/2020/10/haskell-bad-parts-1/) is a great series on this topic.
 The most recent surprise for me is how _Aeson_ (the most popular Haskell library for dealing with JSON) [_add_blank_target generic instances work](https://github.com/haskell/aeson/issues/961).

 [^ml]: _Standard ML_ is known for its soundness, I do not know _ML_ family that well, but I do know it has exceptions and `throw/catch` (in this case `raise/handle`) games.
 Possibly a more accurate point here is that we need strict formal semantics, it does not need to be dependently typed.

-[^proofassist]: Languages like Idris push the limits of what compiler can do.
+[^proofassist]: Languages like Idris push the limits of what a compiler can do.
 I have experienced compiler hanging, compilation error messages overflowing my terminal buffer... (the second happened to me in Haskell too but the scenario warranted it more).
 These issues happen if you start doing certain type level things (I was just trying to implement a block chain on the type level &#128578;).

 **Wrong abstraction for the job**

-Let's talk data structures a bit.
+Let's talk about data structures a bit.
 The choice you make can impact extraneous complexity a great deal.
 An example which emphasizes this is [_add_blank_target CRDT](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type).
 Imagine that you are working on an app where 2 or more agents (human or not) can concurrently work on some list  and your program needs to merge their work.
 Using a standard _list type_ will be a cognitive nightmare, right?
 Think about one agent (R) removing items, another agent (A) adding items.
 How do you know if an item was removed by (R) or (A) just added it?
 So what do you do?
 You introduce some distributed locking mechanism?  ...Things are becoming complex very fast.
 The choice of which data structure is used can have a big impact on extraneous complexity.

 **High levels of abstraction, an extraneous aspect**

-I have seen very abstract code where the abstraction was like trees preventing developer from noticing a forest.
+I have seen very abstract code where the abstraction was like trees preventing developers from noticing a forest.
 One source of such examples is error handling.
 Mathematics rarely concerns itself with error messages, falsehood is falsehood.
 I have blogged about it in my posts about [_add_blank_target Maybe Overuse](2021-01-17-maybe-overuse.html) and [_add_blank_target Alternative and errors](2021-02-13-alternative.html).